KannonZenetism/zenetism-field-physics/structural-neuroscience/SN11-applied-structural-diagnostics.md

 \sigma(⧉) \text{ — membrane condition}
 \]

 Are the being's membranes operating at their characteristic permeability?
-Membrane irregularity indicates externally imposed distortion or internally driven dysregulation.
+Membrane non-characteristic operation indicates externally imposed distortion or internally driven dysregulation.

 For individuals: is ⧉₂ operating at selective fidelity (autistic), standard transfer (oscillating), or broad distribution (dispersive)?
 Or has it been forced into non-characteristic mode — the autistic ⧉₂ forced open by social demand, the dispersive ⧉₂ forced into narrow focus by institutional conformity?